 Family Day has become a staple in areas across Canada, but when exactly did it begin — and why do we celebrate it now?
 Take a closer look at how Family Day got started in Canada, and see our suggestions for a fun celebration with your family this year.

 Valentine’s Day can be a wonderfully romantic time that couples spend months planning, looking forward to, and desperately needing.
-This year, this lovely holiday falls on a Thursday — and if you have kids, that means planning around work and school while booking a baby sitter if you want to get out in the evening.
+This year, this lovely holiday falls on a Friday — and if you have kids, that means planning around work and school while booking a baby sitter if you want to get out in the evening.

 But even if you can’t get a sitter so you and your partner can enjoy a night out, there are plenty of ways to make this holiday a memorable one that recharges your relationship.
 Try these 10 ways to connect with your partner on Valentine’s Day when you can’t find a sitter to help out with the kids.